YuiNsky/Gradient-based-depth-map-fusion/README.md

 To evaluate our model on Middleburry2021, you can download this dataset [here](https://vision.middlebury.edu/stereo/data/scenes2021/zip/all.zip).
 You need to unzip the dataset, rename it as `2021mobile`  and place it in folder `datasets`.

-To evaluate our model on Hypersim, you can download the whole dataset [here]([ml-hypersim/dataset_download_images.py at main · apple/ml-hypersim (github.com)](https://github.com/apple/ml-hypersim/blob/main/code/python/tools/dataset_download_images.py)).
+To evaluate our model on Hypersim, you can download the whole dataset [here](https://github.com/apple/ml-hypersim/blob/main/code/python/tools/dataset_download_images.py).
 We also provide the evaluation subsets [hypersim]().
 You need to download the subsets and place it in folder `datasets`.